chazzka/clanekforest/clanek.md

 ### evaluate tree
-Now, with the tree constructed, we can move on to the evaluation part.
 The goal of the evaluation is to get the novelty value of a datapoint.
-The evaluation phasis starts with a constructed tree and the datapoint recursively traverses from the root down the tree up to the leaf so that:
+The evaluation phasis starts with a constructed tree.
+The observed datapoint recursively traverses from the root down the tree up to the leaf so that:

 1. The datapoint traverses left, if it fits into the possibility space of the left vertex
 2. The datapoint traverses right, if it fits into the possibility space of the right vertex